 I've been writing and composing electronic music for nearly 20 years.
 My tunes are funky & danceable with syncopated rhythms.
 I like to incorporate classic instruments like horns, guitar and strings with highly engineered synth sounds, robo voices and often dirty basses.
-Four to the floor is good, but so is a good Amen breakbeat.
+I'm also a skilled visual artist both 2D and 3D.

 I'm going to be honest.
 I've never worked with anyone famous, or anyone that you've probably heard of for that matter.
 I'm a creative introvert who is passionate about creating funky, fun, happy dance-able tunes.
 I try not to get to bogged down with genres, but I've worked on House, Funky House, Deep House, Electro House, Progressive House, Disco House, Complextro, , Nu Disco, Dance, Drum and Bass, Breakbeats, and dubstep.